pitfail/pitfail-reports/report3/func_reqs.rst

    create *portfolios* within the *league* the invite was dispatched from.

-7. Create Portfolio, Actor: WebPlayer, MobilePlayer Creates a new *portfolio* assosiated with a particular *league*.
+7. Create Portfolio, Actor: WebPlayer, MobilePlayer Creates a new *portfolio* associated with a particular *league*.
 This *portfolio* is created with the cash value indicated by the *league* in which it is created.